meyerphi/syntcomp-reference/README.md

 where `<TIMELIMIT>` should be the time limit for the verification in seconds.
 The results will be output into the file `results.csv`.

-The results of a run on a machine equipped with an Intel Core i7-4810MQ CPU, and 16 GB of memory and with a timeout of one hour are given in [`results_verification.csv`](results_verification.csv)
+The results of a run on a machine equipped with an Intel Core i7-4810MQ CPU and 16 GB of memory and with a timeout of one hour are given in [`results_verification.csv`](results_verification.csv)